Skip to content

 Some cool extras here include setting up payment reminders, creating estimates, and accessing a simple report dashboard that includes a cash flow graph, stats about your invoices, and a client activity feed.
 If you want to go deeper, you can click the Accounting tab and access basic accounting features as well.
 Despite these extra features, InvoiceQuick still feels focused on invoices, so there's nothing to distract you from the main course.

-InvoiceQuick price: Free plan available; paid plans for unlimited customers and more advanced features start at $12/month; transaction fees depend on the payment processor you use.
+InvoiceQuick price: Paid plans start at $19/month; transaction fees depend on the payment processor you use.

 Looking for an avalanche of invoice templates?
 Check out Invoice Home's hundreds-of-templates-strong library.
 It doesn't have as many features as InvoiceQuick, but it's solid and lets your clients pay online.

-Best invoicing software for sending invoices by mobile messaging apps
+Best invoicing software for sending invoices via mobile messaging apps

 Invoice2go (Web, iOS, Android)